NekoAlosama/fix_audio/README.md

   * Generally ensures that one channel doesn't overpower the other over the course of a track
   * In RX 11, the module's "Suggest" button only modifies the right channel

+Processed audio files are sent to the output folder as 32-bit floating-point .wav files.
 Non-audio files (covers, documents, etc.) are transfered to the output folder.
 The original audio files are kept in the input folder, so remember to delete them if you don't need to re-run the program with changes.

 ## Reflection
 __Known problems I can't fix__: